 A reading and research seminar for graduate students that focuses on selected topics in nineteenth- and twentieth-century labor history.
 The topic changes each semester.

 ILRCB 790 ILR M.P.S.
 Program

 Fall and spring.
 1-9 credits.
 Staff.
 Supervised research only for those enrolled in the ILR M.P.S. program.

 ILRCB 798 Internship

-A term paper is required.
+Fall and spring.
+1-3 credits.